 - go to the shops yourself to pick up essential groceries if you want to

 For many, being able to spend time with loved ones again will be a big relief.
 To stay as safe as possible, it’s important to still take care to stay 2metres apart from those outside your household or support bubble wherever you can, or 1 metre plus if this isn’t possible.
 Try to avoid spending time in places where you can’t socially distance and remember to still wash your hands regularly for 20 seconds and avoid touching your face.

-So, what can you expect if you decide to pop out?
+What can you expect if you decide to pop out?

-To make social distancing easier many supermarkets and even some smaller shops are limiting the number of people in their stores.
-Some have sanitising stations for hands, trollies and baskets and Perspex screens installed at their checkouts.
+To make social distancing easier many supermarkets and even some smaller shops are still limiting the number of people in their stores.
+Most have sanitising stations for hands, trollies and baskets and Perspex screens installed at their checkouts.
 Most shops and take-away restaurants or cafes are also encouraging you to use cards or contactless payment methods rather than cash.
 Tesco have made a short video to show what changes they have introduced to keep you safe.
 You can expect similar measures to be in place at other supermarkets.

 Not ready to go out?

 After such a long time at home it’s natural that you might feel unsure about going out but remember there are some huge benefits.
 You can catch up with friends and family that you haven’t seen for months (from a distance of course!), have a picnic at one of the Best picnic spots in East Sussex or enjoy a walk.